 Location of the Gallery and the objects in it

 Graphics and other objects shown in the Gallery can be located anywhere on your computer’s hard disk, on a network drive, or other removable media.
-Listings in the Gallery show the location of each object.
-When you add graphics to the Gallery using method 1, the files are not moved or copied; only the location of each new object is added as a reference.
-When files are added using drag and drop, they are copied into a folder (dragdrop) in the Gallery, and allocated a file name.
+When you add graphics to the Gallery, the files are not moved or copied; the location of each new object is simply added as a reference.

-Error: Reference source not found shows in Detailed View, two files in the My Theme in the Gallery, one is contained in the dragdrop folder, and the other is a reference path to its actual location.